arkeane/polybar_autohide/README.md

           ```
      - For other users, bind the script with your favourite binding system

+# Known Problems
+- Dual monitor setup works but in a strange way (Still working on it)
+- Trying to convert all the shell commands to c++ syntax to avoid external programs

 If you want to support me [PayPalMe](paypal.me/LudovicoPestarino)